nical/bezier_flattening/notes/levien_quads_per_cubics.md

 # Number of quadratic sub-curves per cubic curve

-The tables below show distribution of the number of quadratic sub-curves per cubic bézier curve for each dataset at various tolerance thresholds.
+The tables below show distribution of the number of quadratic sub-curves per cubic bézier curve for each dataset at various tolerance thresholds when using Raph Levien's flattening algorithm.

 For example the coumn `2` contains the number of cubic bézier curves that were approximated with two quadratic sub-curves.